irynaPL99/IT_Career_Hub/Python/Homework/final_project/README.md

 ```
 main menu: ********* MOVIE SEARCH: *********
 ======================================================================
-1. Search by KEYWORD (Выполнить поиск по ключевому слову)
+1. Search by KEYWORD
-2. Search by GENRE and YEAR (Выполнить поиск по жанру и диапазону годов)
+2. Search by GENRE and YEAR
-3. Show POPULAR or RECENT searches (Посмотреть популярные или последние запросы)
+3. Show POPULAR or RECENT searches
 ----------------------------------------------------------------------
 0. Exit
 Enter your choice (1-3 or '0' for exit): 1